-There has been a lot of buzz about entrepreneurship in recent years and lot of people have come up as great entrepreneurs and have set a trend for others to pursue in this direction.
-This term was not very common in the past and due to which lot of people don’t really know what entrepreneurship really means.
-Lot of people also mix it with just doing business.
-That is true somewhat but that means every businessman is an entrepreneur?
+There has been a lot of buzz about entrepreneurship in recent years and a lot of people have come up as great entrepreneurs and have set a trend for others to pursue in this direction.
+This term was not very common in the past and due to this lot of people don’t really know what entrepreneurship really means.
+A lot of people also mix it with just doing business.
+That is true somewhat but does that means every businessman is an entrepreneur?
 That is not the case.
-Lot of people think doing technology enabled business is entrepreneurship.
+A lot of people think doing technology-enabled business is entrepreneurship.
 This is also not very true although in our modern era technology has played a big role in business and life.

-So, if you try to dig it more, talk to entrepreneurs and other people you will start differentiating business and entrepreneurship.
+So, if you try to dig it more, and talk to entrepreneurs and other people you will start differentiating business and entrepreneurship.
 There are different traits of entrepreneurship.
-Entrepreneur actually take risk and starts a new business on the opportunity he/she finds.
+Entrepreneur actually takes risk and starts new business on the opportunity he/she finds.

 Let me explain.
-First let’s describe what is opportunity.
+First, let’s describe what is opportunity.
 People come across different problems in life.
 Opportunity is basically a solution to that problem.
-You might be thinking how come a problem be an opportunity.
+You might be thinking how come a problem is an opportunity?
 You are right and this is where things start to go wrong.

 Business is to earn money to fulfill their family needs.
-While entrepreneurship is finding people’s problems and make money from that problem.
+While entrepreneurship is finding people’s problems and making money from that problems.

-If you hold for a moment and think what entrepreneurs do is ask money from people just to solve their problem.
-In my opinion this is not a right approach and creates a culture where people instead of helping each other will ask for money to give them a hand or solve their problem.
-This kills the humanity and one will always thought of making money from others problems.
+If you hold for a moment and think about what entrepreneurs do is ask for money from people just to solve their problems.
+In my opinion, this is not the right approach and creates a culture where people instead of helping each other will ask for money to give them a hand or solve their problem.
+This kills humanity and one will always think of making money from others’ problems.

-At the end of the day this is my thought and doesn’t represent anyone.
-Let me know in comments below if you agree with me or what are your thoughts on doing business and entrepreneurship.
+At the end of the day, this is my thought and doesn’t represent anyone.
+Let me know in the comments below if you agree with me or what are your thoughts on doing business and entrepreneurship.